Alejogb1/job-board/blog-data/what-are-the-technical-differences-between-sales-navigator-urls-and-regular-linkedin-profile-urls-teaching-point-highlights-url-structure-and-access-requirements.md

 My second suggestion is: How does LinkedIn's API handle rate limiting when accessing profile data, and how can developers design their applications to accommodate these limitations?
 (Teaching point: Explains API limits, rate limiting, and best practices for application design.)

-Okay rate limiting that’s the bane of every API developer's existence its like having a super fast sports car but being stuck on a congested highway LinkedIn's API isn't different they are very strict on rate limits and its completely understandable they need to protect their servers from getting flooded with requests.
+ rate limiting that’s the bane of every API developer's existence its like having a super fast sports car but being stuck on a congested highway LinkedIn's API isn't different they are very strict on rate limits and its completely understandable they need to protect their servers from getting flooded with requests.
 They want to make sure everyone has a fair chance to use the platform and their data.

 Basically rate limiting is their system to make sure no one single user or application is hogging all the resources it's a set number of requests you can make in a specific amount of time and if you go over this limit well the API will throw errors at you usually a 429 status code which means you have made too many requests.